DolphDev/siren/README.md

      NWS.toolbelt.get_all(request) # request is a NWS.request.nws() instance.
 Merges NWS.request.nws() instance methods.
      #get_all() will return an error is the nws() instance has no data yet.

+## Alert Object

+This module includes the object `NWS.alert()`.
+The Object wraps the entire module for easy use.
+It is currently a WIP, and somewhat slower than directly using the above methods.